akvo/idh-ipd/README.md

 # Database Seeder

 Assuming you have `prod-company.csv` and `prod-driver-income.csv` inside `./backend/data` folder
-you will be able to run
+you will be able to run.

+## Local / Dev

 - Company Seeder
 ```